bojanpopic/developer.joomlatools.com/extensions/docman/custom-icon-sizes.md

+---
+layout: default
-# Custom Icon Sizes in DOCman
+title: Custom Icon Sizes in DOCman
+---

 DOCman comes with a couple of different icon sizes used on the frontend.
 When you want a size other than the default you can use a little CSS to make the change.